Angela Doll Carlson

 Angela Doll Carlson is a poet and essayist whose work has appeared in Burnside Writer’s Collective, Image Journal’s “Good Letters,” St. Katherine Review, Rock & Sling Journal, Ruminate Magazine’s blog, and Art House America.
 You can also find her writing online at Mrsmetaphor.com, NearlyOrthodox.com, and DoxaSoma.com.
 Angela and her husband, David, currently raise their four chaos-makers in the wilds of Chicago with some measurable success.

-AFP publications include: Nearly Orthodox: On Being a Modern Woman in an Ancient Tradition and Garden in the East: The Spiritual Life of the Body.
+AFP publications include: The Wilderness Journal: 365 Days with the Philokalia, Nearly Orthodox: On Being a Modern Woman in an Ancient Tradition, and Garden in the East: The Spiritual Life of the Body.

 an excerpt from The Wilderness Journal: 365 Days with the Philokalia Day 187 “In other words, the incensive power, although

 Thunderstorms are my favorite thing.
 The crack of lightning, the rumble of thunder.
 Strong rain on my roof and me,

 The Wilderness Journal and the Face of God

 November 16, 2018

 So, imagine me packing furiously for this beautiful opportunity to speak at the (first ever) Ancient Faith Women’s